livechat/livechat-public-docs/.github/pull_request_template.md

 # Description

+## Versioning

+Pull request titles should comply with the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+This is required to update the project's version.

 # Review and release

 Apply changes and resolve conflicts.
 Once the described functionality lands on prod, let us know on #platform-docs-releases that your PR is ready for release.
 We will **merge** and **publish** the changes.